Adebisea/PostgreSQL-Data-Pipeline/README.md

     ```

 ### Usage

+1. Create a key pair on the aws console and name it `pgmig.pem`
-1. To deploy the infrastructure, navigate to the Terraform directory and run:
+2. To deploy the infrastructure, navigate to the Terraform directory and run:
     ```
     terraform init
     ```